 Where to begin?
 There's so much to do in New York that you could conceivably not sleep (and this is, after all, The City That Never Sleeps) for a month and still have thousands of things left to do.

-One of my favorite ways to get to know a new city is via a walking tour.
-Check out these schedules for some ideas to get oriented on your first day or two:
+One of the best ways to get to know a new city is via a walking tour.

 New York City is fantastic for window shopping, too.
 Head for Canal, Center, Elizabeth, Grand, Mott and Mulberry streets in Chinatown to cruise the scents of fish and spice markets, and check out the Orchard Street Shopping District (Houston to Canal along Orchard and Ludlow), Soho, the Village, and more.
 Shopping here is not about Park Avenue and upscale Columbus Circle (where a backpacking pal once got escorted out from a security guard for looking too scruffy) or even the South Street Seaport (Gap, Abercombie, etc), it's about the unique stuff.
 Head for Chinatown, Soho, Nolita (North of Little Italy), the St. Marks Place street market (8th Street between Avenue A and 3rd Ave), and cruise by Cobblestones at least once for vintage clothes.